MUHBA Plaça del Rei

 Groups of over 10 people: 5 €

-Concessions: 5 € for under 29, over 65, and holders of Barcelona library cards, targeta rosa reduïda, large family cards and single-parent family cards.
+Concessions: 5 € for under 29, over 65, and holders of Barcelona library cards, unemployed persons, targeta rosa reduïda, large family cards and single-parent family cards.

 Entrance without charge: children under 16, holders of targeta rosa gratuïta and Barcelona Card, members of ICOM and Catalan Museologist Association, tourist guides, accredited journalists, assistants for disabled people and secondary school teachers, 'Gaudir +' promotion.
 Entrance free to all on the first Sunday of the month; all other Sundays free after 15:00.